Mr-BeardFace/MyScripts/SilentHarvester/README.md

 # Silent Harvester

+**CURRENTLY HAS A KNOWN ISSUE - HAVEN'T HAD TIME TO WORK IT OUT YET**

 A stealthy Windows credential extraction tool that bypasses modern EDR solutions by leveraging overlooked Windows APIs and legitimate backup/restore mechanisms.

 ## Credit